lino-framework/book/docs/dev/install/index.rst

 .. _Debian: http://www.debian.org/

 This document describes how to install a Lino :term:`developer environment` on your computer.
 This is the easiest way to get started.
-You might later evolve into a *contributing* developer as described in :doc:`/team/install/index`.
-For installing Lino on a :term:`production server` you should read :doc:`/admin/install`.
+You should read this document also if you plan to later evolve into a *contributing* developer as described in :doc:`/team/install/index`.

 This document is written for Debian_ and derived distributions.
 Other Linuxes should be pretty similar.
-Lino itself has no specific OS requirements, but on proprietary operating systems you might encounter problems that are not documented here because some dependencies are more difficult to install on these systems.
-If you are using Windows as your primary OS, we recommend to switch to Ubuntu before going on.

 This document assumes you are familiar with the Linux shell at least for basic file operations like :cmd:`ls`, :cmd:`cp`, :cmd:`mkdir`, :cmd:`rmdir`, file